Augustrmz1/Nutritionist-Data-Base/README.md

 ## Project Description

 This project aims to create a client database system for a nutritionist.
-The system will allow the registration and management of patient information, including name, age, weight, height, body fat percentage, and relevant dates.
+The system will manage a database of 20 patients classified into the following categories: athletes, adults, children, and overweight patients.
+Each category will have specific methods tailored for more personalized consultations.
+A superclass, Patient, will contain general methods that will serve as the base for all subclasses through inheritance and polymorphism.
 This tool will help the nutritionist maintain a detailed and organized record of their patients, facilitating the tracking of progress and decision-making based on data.

 ## Features

+- **Patient Classification:** Patients are categorized into four groups:
+  - Athletes
+  - Adults
+  - Children
+  - Overweight Patients
+- **Superclass Patient:** Contains general methods applicable to all patient types, ensuring consistency and reuse through inheritance.
+- **Specialized Methods:** Each patient category will have specific methods for personalized consultations.
 - **Patient Registration:** Allows registration of new patients with the following data:
   - Name
   - Age